salrashid123/k8s_webhook_helloworld/README.md

 Sample minimal HelloWorld application for Minikube demonstrating [Kubernetes Authentication/Authorization](https://kubernetes.io/docs/admin/kubelet-authentication-authorization/) using Webhooks.

 Webhooks provide a mechanism for delegating k8s AU/AZ decisions.
-In the case here, both policy decisions are delegated to an _external_ HTTP REST service which i happened to run on Appengine for simplicity.
+In the case here, both policy decisions are delegated to an _external_ HTTP REST service which you can test by running locally boomeranged through ngrok.
 For more information on WebHooks:

 - [WebHook Authentication](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication)
 - [WebHook Authorization](https://kubernetes.io/docs/admin/authorization/webhook/)

-You can deploy the AuthN/AuthZ server as a service within the k8s cluster and provide the Cluster DNS entry reference to it from the webhook configuration files.
-More information about that configuration in the appendix.
+Wait, why is ngrok involved here?
+I thought you said it was all local with minikube?

+Yeah, i know, i just didn't  know how to make minikube call a url on the host system directly (the host meaning the laptop).

+so this is where this becomes lazy and crap:  i make minikube/k8s call an "external" api server with a public ngrok url.
+That url is basically a tunnel back to the laptop...

+think of it as a boomerang.
+If any reader can tell me how to make minikube talk to the local host/system/laptop, let me know

-> __Note__: This is just a sample helloworld app.
-Do not use this in production!
+> __Note__: This is just a sample helloworld app; just a demo

-...its also very old...there are much better examples around..i'd suggest following something lik
+besides, its also very old...there are much better examples around..i'd suggest following something lik

 * [Kubernetes authentication/authorization webhook using golang in minikube](https://github.com/dinumathai/auth-webhook-sample#)
 - [https://github.com/pasientskyhosting/kubernetes-authserver](https://github.com/pasientskyhosting/kubernetes-authserver)